voidzone/thesis_developer_asset_handler/README.md

-# Update Thesis Objects
+# Thesis Developer Asset Handler

-This file system allows the dynamic updating of skins, boxes, and packages with files from a server you specify.
+This asset handler allows developers to push updates for skins, boxes, and packages with files from a server they've specified.